janwiesemann/NginxLogAnalyzer/README.md

 --- | --- | ---
 Directory | `/var/log/nginx/` | This will load all files starting with the name `access.`(`access.log`, `access.log.1`, `access.log.2.gz`)
 File | `/var/log/nginx/access.log` | Text file or `.gz` compressed (compressed Files must end with `.gz`) SFTP | `sftp://user:password@10.0.0.1/var/log/nginx/` | This can be used to specify a remote Server as Source.
-This will connect to `10.0.0.1` using `user` as username, `password` as password and analyze all files in `/var/log/nginx` Currently you can not use a Key file as Login.
+This will connect to `10.0.0.1` using `user` as username, `password` as password and analyze all files in `/var/log/nginx` Currently you can not use a Key file as login.

 You can use a single Source